Troutdale, Oregon: Tourism

 Other buildings on the NRHP in Troutdale include the Fred Harlow House and the Troutdale Methodist Episcopal Church.

-Troutdale is also served by aerial tour company Envi Adventures that provides air tours of the Columbia River Gorge, Mt.
-Hood, and Downtown Portland.

 Education

 Troutdale is served by the Reynolds School District.
 Reynolds High School, Walt Morey Middle School, and Sweetbriar and Troutdale elementary schools are located in the city.
 Open Door Christian Academy is a private school.

 Transportation

 Electric interurban service connecting Troutdale with Gresham began in 1907, operated by the Portland Railway, Light and Power Company and connecting in Gresham with interurban service through to Portland.
 The line was abandoned in 1927.

 From at least the 1940s through the 1960s, bus transit service connecting Troutdale with Gresham and Portland was provided by a private company named Portland Stages, Inc. This service was taken over by TriMet, a then-new public agency, in 1970, and TriMet continues to provide transit service in Troutdale today.
 Columbia Area Transit operates the Columbia Gorge Express to Portland and Hood River.

-The Troutdale Airport serves as a base for scenic aerial tours of the Columbia River Gorge provided by Envi Adventures.
+The city is home to Portland–Troutdale Airport, a general aviation airport.